ramgorthi04/gist/code_hints.md

         # Parse the purchase date
         purchase_date = datetime.strptime(order.get('purchase_date_PST', ''), '%Y-%m-%d')

-        # Check if the order is within the past year and has the correct SKU and status
+        # Check if the order is within the past year and has the correct SKU
         if purchase_date >= one_year_ago and order.get('official_sku') == 'BKG-000':
             total_ordered_quantity += order.get('ordered_quantity', 0)
     except (ValueError, TypeError):